 KL Hokkien Mee.
-Chewy thick noodles smothered in a sweet, savoury sauce with prawns, pork belly, cabbage, and gai-lan.
-This is the Kuala Lumpur version of this popular noodle dish, hence the name.
-Ready in 30 minutes with the simplest ingredients.
+Chewy thick noodles in a sweet, savoury sauce with prawns, pork belly, cabbage, and gai-lan.
+This quick and easy KL Hokkien Mee is made with simple ingredients in 30 minutes.
+Great as a weeknight meal!

 Jump to:

-Whenever my husband and I travel to his hometown, which is Kuala Lumpur Malaysia, we must have these noodles!
-But now I can easily make it at home.
-I love this easy recipe because it uses common ingredients, one wok or pan, and done in 30 minutes or less!
+Whenever my husband and I travel back to his hometown in KL Malaysia, we must have these noodles!
+I love this dish because it uses humble ingredients, made in one pan, and done in little time!

 Please scroll down to below recipe card for exact measurements.

-Note: The Asian grocery store will carry these ingredients.
-You may find some at your select grocery store or online, like on Amazon.
+Note: The Asian grocery store will carry most these ingredients.

-- Thick egg noodles: or substitute with any type of noodle that is thick and made with wheat flour, like udon noodles or miki noodles.
+- Thick egg noodles: or substitute with any thick needs that are made with wheat flour, like udon noodles or miki noodles.

-- Pork belly: this will mimic the crispy pork lard.
-Or substitute with thinly sliced chicken thighs, beef steak or marbled pork.
+- Pork belly: Or substitute with thinly sliced bacon, chicken thighs, or beef.

 - Garlic cloves

-- Gai lan: or substitute with any Asian greens like bok choy or yu choy
+- Gai lan: or substitute with bok choy or yu choy

 - Sweet dark soy sauce: aka kecap manis.
 It's the sweet version of thick dark soy sauce.
 You can also substitute with dark soy sauce or regular soy sauce and add 1 teaspoon of sugar.

-- Dark soy sauce: this isn't the same as regular soy sauce or light soy sauce.
-It's much thicker and darker in consistency.
-But if you can't find this, replace with regular soy sauce.
+- Dark soy sauce: this is thicker and darker than regular soy sauce.
+But if you can't find this, substitute with regular soy sauce.

 - Sugar